gregfoletta/Articles/content/post/2021-10-07-a-tale-of-two-optimisations/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-8-1.png" width="672" />

 As expected, the polynomial encoding/decoding is slower than the lookup table.
-But what is really surprising is that the switch statement: its slower than both!
-On average it’s taking over one second more to encode and decode the 32M file.
-I love a good surprise, so let’s dive in and find out what happening.
+But what is really surprising is the switch statement: its slower than both!
+On average it’s 2.3 seconds slower than the lookup table!
+I love a good surprise, so let’s dive in and try to work out what’s happening.

 # What’s With The Switch?

-I took a bottom-up approach to trying to solve this mystery.
-This made sense because:

-1. I was the one that wrote it.
-2. The cod is simple and
-3. This is a learning experience.

-In most other scenarios I think a top-down approach would be the more efficient.

-The approach taken was to first take a look at the instructions that were being executed on the CPU as the program was running.
-We can use `perf record` execute the program take samples of it’s state, which on my machine will use the *Precise Event Based Sampling (PEBS)* Intel feature.
-At a certain frequency (default 4000Hz, based on an overflowing counter) the PEBS will write processor state (CPU ID, instruction pointer, register values, etc) to a buffer, issue an interrupt, and perf will read these values.
+We’ll take a bottom up approach and look at the instructions that were being executed on the CPU as the process was running.
+Using `perf record` we take samples of the process’s state, most importantly the instruction pointer.
 By using the `-b` switch, perf also captures the *Last Branch Record (LBR) stack*.
-With the LBR processor feature, the CPU logs a set of *from* and *to* address of branches taken (predicted and mispredicted) to a set of special purpose registers in a ring buffer (my CPU has 32 entries in the ruing buffer).
-With this information perf can reconstitute the history of instructions executed on the CPU, rather than only having a single point - the instruction pointer - to use from the sample.
+With the LBR processor feature, the CPU logs the *from* and *to* addresses of predicted and mispredicted branches taken to a set of special purpose registers.
+With this information, *perf* can reconstitute the a history of the instructions executed, rather than only having a single point in time to use from the sample.

-Perf runs the whitespacer encoding half of the pipeline, and is fed 32Mb of random bytes.
+Let’s run the encoding half of the pipeline and feed it 32Mb of random bytes:

 ``` sh
 perf record -b -o switch.data -e cycles:pp ./ws_debug -a switch < urandom_32M > /dev/null